Marxist-Leninist views on Romanticism: Views of socialist writers on Romanticism

-"The pathos of Romantic art lies in exposing the disharmony of the modern world, in an unaccountable striving for the integrity of human development and harmonious social relations.
-However, the struggle against the ugliness and philistinism of capitalist civilization takes on a reactionary-utopian character among the Romantics; illusory dreaminess and inability to sober objective study and depiction of reality are typical of Romantic art in general.
-These features of art show Romanticism's departure from the tasks of realistic art, from the demand for artistic reflection of the real conditions of human historical activity.
-Due to this, the irrational and religious-mystical principle becomes an essential element of the Romantic art, and sometimes even the exclusive source of its poetic pathos (Novalis, Chateaubriand, Coleridge).
+A. Vishnevsky (1941) characterized the Romantic movement as fundamentally opposed to the disharmony of the modern world and driven by a yearning for integral human development and harmonious social relations.
+However, he argued that this struggle against capitalist civilization took on a reactionary and utopian character, marked by illusory dreaminess and an inability to engage in sober, objective study of reality.
+He identified irrationalism and religious mysticism as essential elements of Romantic art, pointing to figures such as Novalis, Chateaubriand, and Coleridge as examples.

-Vladimir Lenin wrote of Romanticism: "Unlike the enlighteners with their ardent belief in the progressiveness of this social development, with their merciless enmity, wholly and exclusively directed against the remnants of antiquity, the Romantic, falling into a reactionary illusion, commits his "typical mistake" - the conclusion from the contradictions of capitalism to the denial that [capitalism] contains a higher form of society."
+Vladimir Lenin argued that, unlike the Enlighteners who directed their hostility exclusively against the remnants of the past, the Romantic fell into a reactionary illusion by concluding from the contradictions of capitalism that capitalism did not represent a higher form of society.

-Hungarian philosopher György Lukács, in contrast to most of his Marxist contemporaries, claimed that Romanticism is a bourgeois and not feudal intellectual current, a movement in the crossroads of the great historical transformation of feudal big property into capitalist property.
-Georgi Plekhanov wrote of the Romantics: "these people were accusers against the bourgeoisie, and eventually became apologists for capitalism".
-Likewise, Dimitris Glinos was of the opinion that Romanticism represented "a compromise between the middle class intelligentsia and the feudal nobility, particularly in Germany meaning the submission of the former to the latter.
+Hungarian philosopher György Lukács, in contrast to most of his Marxist contemporaries, claimed that Romanticism is a bourgeois and not feudal intellectual current, a movement at the crossroads of the great historical transformation of feudal big property into capitalist property.
+Georgi Plekhanov viewed the Romantics as having begun as accusers of the bourgeoisie before ultimately becoming its apologists.
+Dimitris Glinos similarly held that Romanticism represented a compromise between the middle class intelligentsia and the feudal nobility, particularly in Germany amounting to the submission of the former to the latter.

-According to Franz Mehring, "for the Romantics, national ideals could only be found in the Middle Ages, where the class domination of the Junkers and clergy was very intense.
-Thus the Romantic poets resorted to the "moonlit magical night of the Middle Ages", but because Medieval ideals could not be reinvented in all their past magic after the revolutionary storm that swept everything in Europe, the Romantics "mixed up the Medieval wine they took from the cellars of castles and monasteries, with a few drops of pure water of modern Enlightenment".
-Romanticism in the economic, political, religious field pursued a restoration of the Middle Ages, which after the historical collapse of the Medieval social formations inevitably resulted in a fantastic beautification of the feudal methods of exploitation".
+According to Franz Mehring, the Romantics sought their national ideals in the Middle Ages, where the class domination of the Junkers and clergy was most intense.
+Since Medieval ideals could not be revived in their original form following the revolutionary upheavals that swept Europe, Romanticism in the economic, political, and religious field pursued a restoration of the Middle Ages that, after the historical collapse of those social formations, inevitably produced an idealized portrayal of feudal methods of exploitation.

-Otto Grotewohl noted in 1948: "Romanticism sought models in the dark mysticism of the Middle Ages and viewed with complete contempt not only democracy and revolution but also the emancipation of the people".
-Heinrich Heine, himself a Romantic, in his work "Die Romantische Schule" (1833) stated that the poets of the Romantic school "escaped from the present to the past and tried to restore the Middle Ages".
+Otto Grotewohl (1948) described Romanticism as a movement that looked to the dark mysticism of the Middle Ages for its models and held both democracy and revolution, as well as the emancipation of the people, in complete contempt.
+Heinrich Heine, himself a Romantic, argued in his 1833 work Die Romantische Schule that the poets of the Romantic school turned away from the present and attempted to restore the Middle Ages.